Crew listCrew list

 |Lt Alfred Peterkin DSC||Father, Alfred Peterkin, 9 Perrin Road, Wallasey, Cheshire|

 Born in 1916 in Woolwich to James Edward Collins (civil servant at the Admiralty Office) and Nora, Edward Arthur Collins was 11 when the family moved to Leigh-on-Sea in Essex.
-He spent most of his leisure hours sailing his yacht on the Thames estuary.
+He spent most of his leisure hours sailing his 16 foot sloop Lisette on the Thames estuary, and was a member of the Leigh on Sea yacht club.
+The Collins family had a larger boat - Pheon - and here is a photo of Arthur sailing her (unusually for the time, in colour):

 On leaving school Arthur worked for the National Provincial Bank in London, and on 12 Jan 1937 he joined the London Division of the Royal Naval Volunteers.
 Three years later in January 1940 he became a Temporary Sub Lieutenant in the Royal Naval Volunteer Reserve based at Scapa Flow, serving initially as Commanding Officer of the trawler HMS Deo Volante, and from June of that year as Temporary Lieutenant in command of the drifter HMS Coldsnap.
 Arthur remained at Scapa Flow until October 1941, which he spent training at the Royal Naval Quarters in Blyth.